medha-14/Vertex-CLI/docs/index.md

-# Homepage
+## Homepage

 ### Install Vertex-CLI from TestPyPI

-Vertex-CLI is a command-line tool that lets you use LLMs to answer queries and debug faster.
+**Vertex-CLI** is a command-line tool that lets you query Large Language Models (LLMs) and debug faster, straight from your terminal.

 For example, you can run:

 ```bash